freshbeka/freshbeka/README.md

-My name is Beka and I am a graduate student at the University of Washington in the School of Aquatic and Fishery Sciences.
-I am a freshwater ecologist interested in understanding freshwater ecosystem function in order to steward and conserve freshwater ecosystems.
-Stable isotopes are a tool I frequently use.
-I'm here in GitHub-land because I embrace and promote the principles of open and reproducible science.
+I am a freshwater ecologist working on the Watershed and Ecological Assesment Team at King County in Washington State.
+I am interested in understanding freshwater ecosystem function in order to steward and conserve freshwater ecosystems.
+I use GitHub because I embrace and promote the principles of open and reproducible science.

-📫 How to reach me: stilir@uw.edu
+📫 How to reach me: rstiling@kingcounty.gov
 Website (infant stage): https://freshbeka.github.io